kaunel85/ong-bylaws/bylaws.md

 72. All dues and fees are non-transferable to another person.

-73. Members selected by the Chapter to attend the Kleberg Emerging Leadership Institute (3 Delegates), the President’s Leadership Conference (1 Delegate), General Convention (1 Delegate), and any other Phi Delta Theta conference(s) as approved by the Executive Committee, shall be reimbursed 50% of their travel expenses to a maximum of $200.00, pending approval of the Executive committee.
-This cannot be applied to accommodation, food, or any other incidental expenses incurred.
+73. Members selected by the Chapter to attend the Kleberg Emerging Leadership Institute (3 Delegates), the President’s Leadership Conference (1 Delegate), General Convention (1 Delegate), and any other Phi Delta Theta conference(s) will not be reimbursed further than reimbursements provided by GHQ.

 74. Chapter Financial Records shall be kept in Microsoft Excel Format.